haacked/haacked.com/_posts/archived/2004/2004-08-06-why-block-at-all.aspx.markdown

 }
 ```

-If the remote socket isn't forthcoming with that data, you're going to
-be sitting there all day holding that thread open.
-In order to stop that
-socket, you'll need another thread to call Shutdown or close on the
+If the remote socket isn't forthcoming with that data, you're going to be sitting there all day holding that thread open.
+In order to stop that socket, you'll need another thread to call `Shutdown` or `Close` on the socket.
-socket.
 Contrast that with this approach:

 ```csharp
 byte[] _buffer = new byte[4096];